 An Arizona Community Program Benefits Feral Cats and Veterinary Students

-Midwestern University and We Care for Animals AZ are partnering in a trap-neuter-release program
+Midwestern University and We Care for Animals AZ are partnering in a trap-neuter-release program for feral cats.

 Every community has them: feral cats.
 They are generally fearful of people and are highly unsociable, making veterinary care extremely difficult.
 And the sheer number of feral cats in the U.S. makes the challenge even more daunting.
 Their population in the U.S. is estimated to be in the tens of millions, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
 Feral cats who end up in shelters make up a large percentage of cats euthanized in the U.S. every year.